-A thyroid type of tumor doesn't usually affect hormone production, so the obvious symptoms of a common canine condition, hypothyroidism -- too little hormone produced and released -- don't come into play with thyroid cancer.
-You might notice that your dog's bark sounds odd, since the tumor can press on his larynx, or he has trouble swallowing.
+A thyroid type of tumor doesn't usually affect hormone production, so the obvious symptoms of a common canine condition, hypothyroidism — too little hormone produced and released — don't typically come into play with thyroid cancer.
+You might notice that your dog's bark sounds odd since the tumor can press on the larynx, or you could observe coughing or trouble swallowing or breathing.
 Unfortunately, the overwhelming majority of canine thyroid tumors are malignant.

-If your dog is confirmed to have thyroid cancer, much depends on whether or not the tumor has metastasized, or spread.
-If the cancer has not spread, surgically removing the tumor is the most common treatment, possibly followed by chemotherapy.
-If the cancer has invaded, your vet might recommend a veterinary radiation oncologist who can treat your dog several times a week with radiation therapy.
+If the cancer cells have not spread and if the tumor is freely moveable, surgically removing the tumor is the most common treatment, possibly followed by chemotherapy.
+If the cancer is deeply invasive and surgery cannot be performed, your veterinarian might recommend a veterinary radiation oncologist who can treat your dog daily to weekly with radiation therapy.
 Side effects of radiation therapy are generally minor and last just a few weeks.
-Another option is radioiodine therapy, conducted at a special facility, with radioiodine directly targeted at the tumor.
+Another option is radioiodine therapy, conducted at a special facility with radioiodine directly targeted at the tumor.

-If the lump appears hot and painful to the touch, your dog could have an abscess on his throat.
+If the lump appears under your dog's skin as hot and painful to the touch, your dog could have an abscess on their throat.
 The affected area is swollen, perhaps with hair missing.
-If your pet recently had a spat with another dog, or suffered some sort of puncture wound -- even from briars or thorns -- an abscess could form around foreign bodies beneath the skin or bacteria.
+If your pet recently had a spat with another animal and suffered some sort of puncture wound, even from briars or thorns, an abscess could form around foreign bodies beneath the skin or bacteria.

 Keep in mind that a foreign body isn't always needed to form an abscess.
 The abscess, filled with pus, continues to grow until it ruptures on its own or a veterinarian lances it.
 Either way, the resulting hole must be disinfected and allowed to drain.
 Your veterinarian will prescribe antibiotics to fight infection, and your dog might wear an Elizabethan collar until the wound heals.